Beyond BRCA: Understanding Breast Cancer Gene Mutations

 Individuals with a PTEN mutation are 85 percent more likely to develop any type of cancer at some point in their lives.
 The risk of breast cancer is especially high, affecting between 41 and 60 percent of women with PTEN mutations, according to FORCE.

-STK11 mutations
+STK11 mutation

-Women with STK11 mutations have a 32 percent to 54 percent lifetime risk of developing breast cancer, according to FORCE.
+Women with STK11 mutations have a 32 to 54 percent lifetime risk of developing breast cancer, according to FORCE.
 Research from 2020 also indicates that STK11 mutations have been linked with early breast cancer recurrence after standard treatment.

-CHEK2 mutations
+CHEK2 mutation

-Evolving research on gene mutations linked to breast cancer
+Evolving research on breast cancer gene mutations

 Ataxia telangiectasia. (n.d.).
 National Institute of Neurological Disorders and Stroke. https://www.ninds.nih.gov/health-information/disorders/ataxia-telangiectasia